walterhiggins/WMPJS/book-outline.md

 @@listing leaderboardCmd_v1.js Adding a custom command for all players.

 This file must be saved in the *scriptcraft/plugins* folder so that it will be automatically loaded and run at startup.
 This module loads the *leaderboard* module we created earlier, creates a new *leaderboard()* function and calls ScriptCraft's *command()* function passing the new *leaderboard()* function which will be run whenever any player invokes the command.

 You may have noticed there's no *exports* in this new module.
 That's because we don't need to *export* anything for this particular module - we provide a new command for use by all players through the *command()* function instead.
 Now let's see this new command in action.
 Issue the `js refresh()` command to reload ScriptCraft then at the in-game prompt issue the following command:

     /jsp leaderboard

 The list of player names and jump counts should appear as messages on screen.
 Now try the following: type `/jsp le` then press the TAB key.
 Pressing the TAB key should fill in the rest of the command name for you just as it does with regular Minecraft commands!
-The `jsp` command makes use of *TAB Completion* - that is the ability to fill in the remaining parts of a command or cycle through command argument values by just pressing TAB repeatedly.
+The `jsp` command makes use of *TAB Completion*: the ability to fill in the remaining parts of a command or cycle through command argument values by just pressing TAB repeatedly.

 ### Achievement Unlocked!
 ![](@@nextAchievement)